Board of Directors

 Vicente is the founder of Iskali.
 He is currently a student at Stanford Latino Entrepreneurship Initiative within the Center for Entrepreneurial Studies at the Stanford Graduate School of Business as part of LBAN.
 He is an adjunct faculty at the Institute of Pastoral Studies at Loyola University in Chicago and other universities.
 Vicente was recognized as part of 2020’s class of 40 under 40, by name by Negocios Now, a national award-winning Hispanic business publication, that recognizes 40 leaders and entrepreneurs in the Hispanic community under the age of 40 in Chicagoland.
 He earned Master's Degree in Pastoral Arts from Catholic Theological Union. |

-Zuly Gomez
+Zuly Gómez

-A proud graduate of IIT, Masters of Engineering in Construction Engineering and Mangement ('14) and a B.S. in Architectural Engineering ('14), and a minor in Architecture & Psychology.
-While a student at Armour College of Engineering, she was an IIT Leadership Academy Scholar, Kern Innovation and Entrepreneurship Academy (KIEA) Scholar and the recipient of the Martin Cooper Endowed Scholarship.
-She was also an active member of SHPE, LIFE|HACE, on the Executive Board of the NSLS IIT Chapter, and played for the IIT tennis team ('08-'09) and IIT Women's Hawk Basketball team ('13-14).
-Zuly is also part of the founding team, and Executive Vice President of Customer Experience & Business Development at myowndoctor, where she drives business development, sales, customer implementations and experience, and product marketing strategies that aim to innovate on the way care is delivered to improve health.
-She brings a multitude of experiences and perspectives.
-During her free time, she volunteers at Gilda's Club and speak at High Schools about the importance of STEAM education. |
+Zuly, an accomplished IIT graduate ('14), holds a Masters in Construction Engineering and Management and a B.S. in Architectural Engineering with a minor in Architecture & Psychology.
+During her time at Armour College of Engineering, she excelled as an IIT Leadership Academy and Kern Innovation and Entrepreneurship Academy Scholar, receiving the Martin Cooper Endowed Scholarship.
+Zuly actively participated in SHPE, LIFE|HACE, and served on the Executive Board of the NSLS IIT Chapter.
+She also contributed to the IIT tennis and women's basketball teams.
+Currently, Zuly serves as the Executive Vice President of Customer Experience & Business Development at myowndoctor, driving business growth and innovation strategies.
+In her free time, she volunteers at Gilda's Club and advocates for STEAM education in high schools. |

 Giselle Campos